PaulKinlan/paul.kinlan.me/_posts/2015-03-14-deep-app-linking-on-android-and-chrome.markdown

 Many Deep App Linking providers provide a service takes an HTTP URL, looks up what deep-link path the user should be sent to and then redirects the user to it.
 So for iOS it might turn the link into a protocol based URL and for Android it would turn the URL into a `intent:` based URL.

 All that has changed is that if the user types in the URL then it will load the page and not allow the redirect to a non-HTTP and non-HTTPS URL to occur.
 Any other link navigation *should* be kept the same (i.e, click a link Android's intent picker should appear if an app can handle it).

+*Side Note:* I am investigating if encoding &referrer=xyz into the package id is a bug or intended behavior.

 ## I saw mention of S.browser_fallback_url.
 What is it and how can it help?